Jadyn Kim

 How’d you find out about KSP?

 I’m in the journalism club at my school.
-One of our administrators, I think he’s in contact with Katherine who runs the program, sent out an email asking us if we wanted an extra journalism opportunity.
+One of our administrators — I think he’s in contact with [Katherine Kim], who runs the program — sent out an email asking us if we wanted an extra journalism opportunity.
 I saw it with my friends and we took the opportunity.

 I definitely want to branch out.
-I love Koreatown — I was born here, but I’ve lived here my whole life.
-So, I feel like I want to experience different things and experience more of the world in general.
+I love Koreatown — I was born here and have lived here my whole life.
+I feel like I want to experience different things and experience more of the world in general.
 Journalism is like writing about what’s going on in the world.
 Of course, it’s your opinion, but I also feel like I should experience more.
 I don’t want to settle down, stay in one place, and do my job in that one place.
 I want to get out and go places.

 How has quarantine changed you?

-Another way that it’s changed me, and this is probably more obviously related to COVID-19, is that I’ve become a lot more careful of how clean I’m being, like washing and sanitizing my hands.
-Whenever I go somewhere, I remember to have my mask on, to not touch anything, and not to get too close to other people.
-I think it’s kind of sad that we have to sort of live our lives minding things like that for the next couple of years.
-But that’s kind of just how life is now.
+Another way it has changed me, and this is probably more obviously related to COVID-19, is that I’ve become a lot more careful of how clean I’m being, like washing and sanitizing my hands.
+Whenever I go somewhere, I remember to have my mask on, not touch anything, and not get too close to other people.
+I think it’s kind of sad that we have to live our lives minding things like that for the next couple of years.
+But that’s just how life is now.
 That’s how this whole experience has changed me.

 What have you learned from this experience overall?

-From this experience, I’ve learned to treasure what I have and not take it for granted because COVID has obviously taken away a lot of things from a lot of people.
-For me, personally, I would say that I’m one of the more fortunate people.
+From this experience, I’ve learned to treasure what I have and not take it for granted because COVID has obviously taken away a lot of things from many people.
+Personally, I would say that I’m one of the more fortunate people.
 I haven’t directly lost any family members or friends to the virus.

 An experience that I’ve had is that my grandpa passed away, but I wasn’t able to attend the funeral because it was in Korea.
-In order to attend I would have to have Korean citizenship, but I don’t, so I wasn’t able to go.
-That was a little bit disappointing because the last time that I saw him was in January 2020.
+In order to attend, I would need to have Korean citizenship, but I don’t, so I wasn’t able to go.
+That was a little bit disappointing because the last time I saw him was in January 2020.

-In conclusion, what I’ve learned is to not take things for granted and to sort of treasure what you have, even if it’s just like going to school in-person, hanging out with friends, and seeing your family members be healthy.
+In conclusion, I’ve learned not to take things for granted and to treasure what I have, even if it’s just going to school in person, hanging out with friends, and seeing my family members healthy.

 Has the fact that you’ve recognized these hardships changed your motivations to help the community in some way?

 I think so.
-In a way, I’ve gotten better at thinking of other people and the community.
-Like recently there’s been the anti-Asian attacks going around because of COVID.
-I don’t think there’s anything I can do, but my mindset has changed and I want to reach out to those people to help them.
+In a way, I’ve gotten better at thinking about other people and the community.
+Recently, there have been anti-Asian attacks going around because of COVID.
+I don’t think there’s anything I can do, but my mindset has changed, and I want to reach out to those people and help them.
 It’s sad that stuff like that is happening.
-When the Black Lives Matter protests were happening, I realized how much I didn’t know about the world, the justice system, everything in general — what was going on outside of my little bubble.
+When the Black Lives Matter protests were happening, I realized how much I didn’t know about the world, the justice system, and everything in general that was going on outside of my little bubble.

-I learned a lot and I remember being very angry.
+I learned a lot and remember being very angry.
 I remember wanting to do something.
-And it’s also another reason why I joined this program.
+It’s also another reason why I joined this program.
 It’s an oral history program to help preserve the stories of elders, especially the elders in Koreatown.
 I feel like doing that is my part to help the community in the small way that I can.